Vendor & Contractor Oversight

 What Is Vendor & Contractor Oversight?

-International companies establishing U.S. operations often work with contractors and vendors they have no prior relationship with, in a market where they lack established networks and local knowledge.
+manufacturers establishing U.S. operations often work with contractors and vendors they have no prior relationship with, in a market where they lack established networks and local knowledge.
 Vendor and contractor oversight provides independent monitoring to ensure these relationships deliver the results you expect—on specification, on schedule, and on budget.
 QBS serves as your trusted representative on the ground, attending meetings, reviewing work progress, verifying compliance with contract terms, and maintaining accountability across your vendor and contractor relationships.
 We bridge the distance between international headquarters and Texas operations, providing the local presence and technical understanding to protect your interests.
 Our oversight extends beyond construction contractors to include equipment suppliers, service providers, and ongoing operational vendors.
 We help establish performance expectations, monitor delivery against commitments, and address issues before they impact your project or operations.

 STEP BY STEP GUIDE